 Associate in Applied Science

 Auburn Hills Campus

 This program leads to an associate in applied science degree with a specialization in CAD Vehicle Design.
 Program graduates are encouraged to transfer to one of OCC’s four-year university partners and continue their education in Engineering Technology; however, graduates are prepared for occupations and careers in animation design industries.
-Reverse engineering and rapid prototyping further enhance the learning experience.
+Rapid prototyping and co-op further enhance the learning experience.

-The Vehicle Design option focuses on preparation for entry-level vehicle design positions using the computer as a tool in engineering, analysis, design, industrial technology and manufacturing systems.
-The VDO specialization covers the principles and concepts of vehicle underbody and upper-body design.
-Courses examine body surface blue-print interpretation, surface and structure applications, and advanced body practices and theories.
+The Vehicle Design option focuses on preparation for entry-level vehicle design positions using the computer as a tool in engineering, analysis, design, industrial technology, and manufacturing systems.
+The VDO specialization covers the principles and concepts of vehicle underbody and upper-body design, creation of assembly structures, advance modeling techniques, building parametric models, data organization, and advance surface development.

 |CAD 1101||Introduction to CAD||4|